Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Benchmarking and Evaluation

-According to Table~\ref{tbl_profiling}, the overall iMarker recognition process, from video frame \enquote{\textit{acquisition}} to inner pattern \enquote{\textit{recognition}} steps, is completed within milliseconds.
-To compare, some methods discussed in Table~\ref{tbl_markers} require several seconds for detection, highlighting the efficiency of the iMarker system.
+According to Table~\ref{tbl_profiling}, the overall iMarker recognition process, from video frame \enquote{\textit{acquisition}} to inner pattern \enquote{\textit{recognition}} steps, is completed within milliseconds and adds only $\approx 100~ms$ overhead to the ArUco library.
+The reported results are obtained using standard CPU-based processing and without the aid of GPU or other hardware accelerators.
+For comparison, some methods discussed in Table~\ref{tbl_markers} require several seconds for detection, underscoring the efficiency of the iMarker system.
 Among the various configurations, \ac{UV}-range iMarker recognition (Algorithm~\ref{alg_single_thresh}) is the fastest, as the input image is already in grayscale, requiring only a simple \enquote{thresholding} operation to reveal the marker pattern for recognition.
 In dual-vision setups (Algorithm~\ref{alg_double_subtract}), \enquote{\textit{acquisition}} and \enquote{\textit{processing}} account for the subsequent significant portions of the processing time due to the need to receive synchronized frames from two cameras and perform image alignment for further processing, respectively.
-The \enquote{\textit{post-processing}} stage is executed more efficiently, as the substantial filtering process retains only the differing image regions, \ie the \ac{CSR} areas.
-On the other hand, single-vision setups operate faster in \enquote{\textit{acquisition}} due to capturing frames from a single camera.
-However, they allocate more time to \enquote{\textit{post-processing}}, as the captured images contain higher noise levels and the need to refine iMarker regions effectively.
+The \enquote{\textit{post-processing}} stage is executed more efficiently because the substantial filtering process retains only the regions that differ, \textit{i.e.,} the \ac{CSR} areas.
+On the other hand, single-vision setups are faster during \enquote{\textit{acquisition}} because they capture frames from a single camera.
+However, they allocate more time to \enquote{\textit{post-processing}}, as the captured images contain higher noise levels and require effective refinement of iMarker regions.